seosgithub/flok/docs/project.md

     * `$PLATFORM/` - A folder named after the platform you selected
       * `application_user.js` - The source for the flok application_user.
 Includes your application code statically linked
       * `drivers/` - Contains the driver code needed to implement the driver side interface
+  * `config/` - The configuration files
+    * `services.rb` - A list of service instances that are statically compiled into the kernel.
+See [Services](./services.md) for details.
+    * `platforms/$PLATFORM/` - Platform dependent build options
+      * `config.yml` - Copied from the platform's config.yml folder in the kernel `./app/drivers/$PLATFORM/config.yml`.
+This is used when running
+          `flok build`

 ###application_user.js
 `application_user.js` is equivalent to the application_user build `application.js` except that it contains the users controllers statically linked (appended in *js*).